FAQ

 Q: Why do you have a waiting period for Bordetella?

 A: Some pups can become symptomatic after receiving the intranasal or oral immunization.
 During this time they can exhibit symptoms that are indistiguishable from the virus, they also can shed the vaccine and spread the symptoms to their friends.
 To avoid a cough from spreading, we require that your pup stays home for seven days or until any symptoms have resolved if they do begin to cough.
-Please, note that this vaccine is not required and that your pup is welcome to attend Club K-9 24 hours after the injectable vaccine.
+Please note that your pup is welcome to attend Club K-9 24 hours after the injectable vaccine.

 Back to top.